What Are The Dangers Of Attention-Seeking Behavior?

 Narcissism can be described as intense self-involvement.
 It is typically so intense that a person with narcissistic behaviors may ignore the needs of those around them.
 Narcissism exists on a spectrum.
 It can be a trait that someone exhibits or can be part of a more significant personality disorder: narcissistic personality disorder.

-A person exhibiting narcissistic traits may seek attention to feed their ego.
+A person with narcissistic personality disorder may seek attention to feed their ego.
 Their actions and desires may revolve around getting the praise and validation they need to reinforce their sense of self-importance.
-People who are narcissistic and seek attention might strive to be seen and recognized.
+People with narcissistic tendencies may seek attention to be seen and recognized.
 They may go out of their way to seem extra kind or important or to gain time in the spotlight- tactics that could get them the attention and admiration they crave.

-A narcissistic person may also take negative actions to gain attention.
+Someone with narcissistic personality disorder may also take negative actions to gain attention.
 They may seek pity or “require rescue” to remain the center of attention.

 Factitious disorder